§ 01 · The booking fee

 We want your driver to drive as much as they can.

 Bustle drivers pay us a flat monthly subscription — not a commission on every fare.
-That means the more they drive, the more they keep.
+The more they drive, the more they keep.
 We love that.

 But it only works if we're not losing money every time they complete a ride.
-A small booking fee per ride keeps the maths working whether a driver does 10 trips a week or 400.
+A small per-ride fee keeps the maths working whether a driver does 10 trips a week or 400.
 Without it, we'd eventually have to cap how much our drivers could use Bustle — and caps are exactly the kind of friction we refuse to build.

 We want to still be here in ten years.